LukeGrahamLandry/franca/devlog.md

+- fixed problem when doing `use_map_jit_on_apple_silicon` i was calling mmap twice and kind-of assuming they would be next to eachother and trying to munmap them as one. and it looks like it should have just worked out because i said too big a size for the first one so it wouldn't try to free junk when they didn't get put adjacent, and i guess i don't rely on layout that much when jitting, i just always pictured it a certain way in my head. now i mmap the whole thing at once and then MAP_FIXED over it to change part of it to not be MAP_JIT.
+It seems that MAP_JIT and then MAP_FIXED over it is fine, but the reverse is not. now i can drop comptime_codegen and run with `-repeat` for longer.
+`./boot` is still flaky tho.

 ## (Dec 27)

 - failing `@debug_assert_gt(c.canvas_width, 0.0);`, which i think is actually a miscompilation of the compiler itself when doing stuff with the constant `: f32 = 640,`